Sample Efficient Reinforcement Learning with Partial Dynamics Knowledge: Sample Complexity Proofs when

 \subsection{Notations}

 Without loss of generality, we assume that we can write the noisy model as:

 where $| \varepsilon_{s,a} | \leq \zeta / 2$.
 Further, we define the following quantities:

-We keep using $(s_h^k, a_h^k, w_h^k)$ to donate the realizations of variables and $\pi_h^k$ to donate the greedy policy with respect to $Q_h^k$.
-Further, we use $c>0$ to donate an absolute constant and $\iota \coloneqq \log(SAH/p)$.
+We keep using $(s_h^k, a_h^k, w_h^k)$ to denote the realizations of variables and $\pi_h^k$ to denote the greedy policy with respect to $Q_h^k$.
+Further, we use $c>0$ to denote an absolute constant and $\iota \coloneqq \log(SAH/p)$.
 On the other hand, we \emph{redefine} the empirical transition operator at step $h$ of episode $k$ to:

 With these notations, the decomposition of $Q_h^k - Q_h^\star$ for any $(s, a, h, k) \in \mathcal{S} \times \mathcal{A} \times [H] \times [K]$ is given by: